 What is the Depo-Provera lawsuit?

-The ongoing lawsuits allege that Pfizer, the manufacturer of Depo-Provera, failed to warn women about the risk of developing intracranial meningiomas if the drug is used for more than a year.
-FDA data suggests there could be a significant number of potential plaintiffs given the extensive use of Depo-Provera.
+The ongoing lawsuits allege that manufacturers of Depo-Provera failed to warn women about the risk of developing intracranial meningiomas if the drug is used for more than a year.

-Who is the defendant in the Depo-Provera lawsuit?
+Who are the defendants in the Depo-Provera lawsuit?

-The defendant in the lawsuit is Pfizer.
-Depo-Provera was approved by the US Food and Drug administration in October 1992 for contraceptive use, although it has been available in the US since 1960 for noncontraceptive purposes.
+Depo-Provera has been available in the US since 1960 for noncontraceptive purposes.
+In October of 1992 it was approved by the US Food and Drug administration for contraceptive use.
 One reason Depo-Provera was not initially approved by the FDA was the evidence of the link between the drug and breast tumors and cervical cancer in animals revealed through clinical studies.

 What injuries have been linked to Depo-Provera?